 A ricer is essentially a utensil with small holes through which the potatoes are pushed to form pieces that resemble grains of rice.

-If you've ever made gnocchi before, you understand the value of this tool.
+If you’ve ever made gnocchi before, you understand the value of this tool.
+We discuss this tool in podcast 23 which is all about Thanksgiving sides.

 Save the electric hand mixer for whipped cream; they tend to produce gluey mashed potatoes, especially if overmixed.